trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image34.png" %}

-{% include callout.html content="**Step 2.** Go to the website that you wish to register a new security token and when you select to register a token you will notice the OnlyKey light flashing (Blue for OnlyKey Color) on and off.
+{% include callout.html content="**Step 2.** Go to the website that you wish to register a new security token and when you select to register a token you will notice the OnlyKey light flashing blue, on and off.
 Press the button corresponding to the slot you set to U2F in step 1 to register token." type="default" %}

 {% include callout.html content="**Step 3.** Once registered, your token can be used to authenticate by pressing the button.
 You can also add username and password to this slot to have a one touch login." type="default" %}